School of Law - China Scholarship Council (CSC) Studentships

 Read more about the research of both departments on the School of Law research pages.

 - Full tuition fee scholarship (in the form of fee waiver) for up to three years;

 - Living allowance as prescribed by the Chinese Government for the term of the scholarship;

 - One return air fare between China and London by the most economical route.

 Please note that the tuition fee scholarship will be provided by QMUL, while the other listed benefits will be provided by the China Scholarship Council.
 Neither the University nor the Council will be responsible for any other expenses.
 The CSC scheme has confirmed that, during the period of restricted travel due to the Covid pandemic remote study may be possible for a temporary period.
 However, the CSC scheme have confirmed they will not pay the student stipend until the student receiving the award is in the UK.

 - ordinarily be citizens and permanent residents of the People's Republic of China (excluding Hong Kong and Taiwan) at the time of the application, as well as Chinese students already residing in the UK.

 - not have received any CSC scholarship within five years of the time of application;

 - meet the Academic and English language entry requirements of the School of Law’s PhD Programme.
-The School of Law PhD Programme requires an IELTS score of 7.5.
+The School of Law PhD Programme requires an IELTS score of 7.5 overall (and a score of 7.5 in the written element specifically as well).
 Applications submitted without an IELTS certificate will not be considered.
 Read more about the Law PhD entry requirements.